L-a-v-y/Custom_Shell/README.md

-#C++ Linux Shell Emulator
+# C++ Linux Shell Emulator

-##Overview
+## Overview
 This project is a command-line interface (CLI) developed in C++, designed to emulate the core functionality of a typical Linux shell.
-It supports a variety of essential features, including command execution, process management, input/output redirection, and more.
+It supports essential features, including command execution, process management, input/output redirection, and more.
 The shell is enhanced with additional capabilities such as wildcard handling, command history navigation, malware detection, and file lock detection.

-##Features
+## Features
 Command Execution: Supports execution of Linux commands using system calls.
 Process Management: Utilizes fork(), execvp(), poll(), and pipe() system calls to handle processes efficiently.
 Input/Output Redirection: Implements input/output redirection for files.